David Blandy & Daniel Locke : Dawn After Night, Spring After Winter

 The game trails encourage seeing and experiencing the natural world with fresh eyes, inviting people to enter into the adventures as they walk the trails.
 ‘Dawn After Night, Spring After Winter’ can be played at home or while walking through the landscape, offering new and unusual ways to reflect on nature and landscape.
 With poetry, writing, drawing and game design, they have devised an intricate map, an immersive audio-tour and an evocative game publication of local mythologies discovered during the artist's research.

-'Dawn After Night, Spring After Winter' has been produced by Surrey Hill Arts and has had support from Surrey County Council, the National Trust, Croydon Council and London Wildlife Trust.
+'Dawn After Night, Spring After Winter' was produced by Surrey Hill Arts with support from Surrey County Council, the National Trust, Croydon Council and London Wildlife Trust.